wwfeitim/Eve/README.md

 - fuel cost prediction.
 I need to investigate the fuel price trend from 2010 to 2021.
 - electric consumption.
 I can find it information on carsales and manufactory information.
 This is extremely important for EV as well as fuel consumption for gasoline cars.
 - electricity cost.
 This one is likely to be optional for consumers.
 I will need to find a default value for Shiny app.

+# 12/10/2021 5:45pm
+The Shiny app is completed over 65%.
+Sidebar, mainpanel and depreciation of car value (table and plot) are completed.
+The rest of tasks are:
+- Description of output
+- prediction of future cost
+- plot improvement